Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 ### 4) If you forget Prompt 2

-It happens.
-If you accidentally make changes without Prompt 2, then later you should **re-sync the context** by running Prompt 1 again.
+If your AGENTS.md might have been shifted because you didn't make it a discipline to update the AGENTS.md everytime you prompt, or you made significant changes to the code manually:

+You should **re-sync the context** by running Prompt 1 again.
+That prompt is built to look for AGENTS.md, and if it doesn't exist, then initiate it; but if it does exist, then update it to new changes in the code it can detect.

 ---